 - Groundbreaking turns in the tide for women and the unsung heroes that advanced them

-- Advice for job seekers
+- Advice for women job seekers of all ages

 - Practical and inspiring guidelines for employers and management teams

-At turns surprising, humorous and scholarly, my intention in writing Shift is to educate and enlighten readers to a system fraught with disincentives and outdated, unsubstantiated biases while nudging us to consider the parts we play in perpetuating an untenable, undesirable and antiquated model.
+At turns humorous and scholarly, my intention in writing Shift is to educate and enlighten readers to a system fraught with disincentives and outdated, unsubstantiated biases while nudging us to consider the parts we each play in perpetuating an untenable, undesirable and antiquated model.
 My hope is that the book will entertain and illuminate and that it will support and encourage an evolution that creates a better space for everyone everywhere in every kind of workplace.

 Please enjoy two excerpts from the links provided below or from the drop-down menu.